 One OMI Eviction Allowed Per Building (Excepting Family Members)

-Landlord Must Be A Person
+Landlord Must Be a Person

-Relatives of Landlord Restricted To Buildings Where Landlord Is Living
+Relatives of Landlord Restricted to Buildings Where Landlord Is Living

 The legislation requires landlords to give tenants basic information about the landlord’s property holdings and where the landlord (or relative) currently lives.
 Within 10 days of the eviction notice, the landlord must disclose in writing to the tenant, and file with the San Francisco Rent Board:

 • All building owner names/percentages and dates the ownership was recorded.

 • Name of landlord/relative who is going to move in and description of the current residence.

 • All property owned by the landlord or the relative.

+See document 577 for the relocation amounts.
+Note that tenants include children.
 Landlords must pay relocation amounts to tenant (including authorized subtenants).
 This payment is above and beyond any deposits and does not prevent the tenant from negotiating a higher relocation payment.
 The landlord must pay half of the relocation payment at the time of the eviction notice and the other half when the tenant vacates.

 Landlord Must Move In Within 3 Months and Live There 3 Years